Supracondylar humerus fracture: Sensory and motor nerve examination

 The neurologic status must be assessed including the sensory and motor function of the radial, ulnar, and median nerves (see "neurovascular complications" below).
 Neurologic deficits are found in 10-20% of patients.
-The mostly commonly injured nerve is the median nerve (specifically, the anterior interosseous portion of the median nerve).
+The most commonly injured nerve is the median nerve (specifically, the anterior interosseous portion of the median nerve).
 Injuries to the ulnar and radial nerves are less common.

 X-rays

-Diagnosis is confirmed by x-ray imaging.
+Diagnosis is confirmed by X-ray imaging.
 Antero-posterior (AP) and lateral view of the elbow joint should be obtained.
 Any other sites of pain, deformity, or tenderness should warrant an X-ray for that area too.
 X-ray of the forearm (AP and lateral) should also be obtained for because of the common association of supracondylar fractures with the fractures of the forearm.
 Ideally, splintage should be used to immobilise the elbow at 20 to 30 degrees flexion in order to prevent further injury of the blood vessels and nerves while doing X-rays.
 Splinting of fracture site with full flexion or extension of the elbow is not recommended as it can stretch the blood vessels and nerves over the bone fragments or can cause impingement of these structures into the fracture site.

 Depending on the child's age, parts of the bone will still be developing and if not yet calcified, will not show up on the X-rays.
 The capitulum of the humerus is the first to ossify at the age of one year.
 Head of radius and medial epicondyle of the humerus starts to ossify at 4 to 5 years of age, followed by trochlea of humerus and olecranon of the ulna at 8 to 9 years of age, and lateral epicondyle of the humerus to ossify at 10 years of age.